sweintritt/simon/Readme.md

 ======

 Simple Online Documentation.
 Generate a HTML page from Markdown and provide it as a Docker image using a simple server written in go.
+It is possible to add PDF files and images to the documentation.

 # Requirements